practicalli/clojure/first-taste-of-clojure.md

 [Install Clojure](/clojure-tools/install/) on your computer if you want to experiment even further.

+> #### Hint::Want to go deeper already?
+> Watch [the Clojure language video series by Brian Will](https://www.youtube.com/playlist?list=PLAC43CFB134E85266) for a good introduction to key parts of the language.
+Or practice Clojure by completing simple challenges on [4Clojure.com](http://www.4clojure.com/) and then [watching how Practicalli solved them](https://www.youtube.com/playlist?list=PLpr9V-R8ZxiDB_KGrbliCsCUrmcBvdW16).

 <!-- Klipse reagent include to generate SVG graphics - hidden as not relevant at this point -->
 <pre class="hidden">
   <code class="lang-eval-clojure" data-preamble="(require '[reagent.core :as r])">